alphaX86/ether-health/README.md

 ## Instructions:
 1. Make sure you've installed NodeJS and MySQL.
 If not, install them.
-2. Since the DB schema has to be made, create a empty database and run the queries mentioned in [nodelogin.sql](./hms/nodelogin.sql)
+2. Since the DB schema has to be made, create a empty database and run the queries mentioned in [nodelogin.sql](./hms/nodelogin.sql).
+Also, mention the database used in the project folder or rename the db as "etx-hms"
 3. After that, run the web app using `yarn dev` (install `yarn` to avoid installing dependencies in `npm` like Visual C++)
 4. Create a user using signup page
 5. Then finally start using the web app